 Slow Cooker Caramelized Onions can be made ahead of time and it’s easy.
 No standing over the stove for an hour for this rich, sweet and flavorful vegetable.

-Make a huge batch so that you always have caramelized onions on hand.
-I freeze it in different size, small, freezer jars.
 Some went into a soup at our house last week and it was a great addition.
-It is also good on so many kinds of sandwiches.
+It is also good for so many kinds of sandwiches.

 I am taking 1/4 pint out of the freezer today because tonight we’re having white pizza.
 Stay tuned because that will be going on the blog very soon too.